 I waited for the punch line.
 What was she grateful for on this Thanksgiving?
 I wondered.

-The night before telling her story, it rained.
+The night before telling her story, it rained, she said.
 It rained an inch and a half.
 The dust liquified back into the earth, the earth smoothed and healed off some of its cracks, but this was not the source of her gratitude.
 Certainly all the difficulties of running a sheep ranch in these days were not solved by an inch and a half of rain.
-This was a bonus, a sign, perhaps, a clue, but not a solution, not even a temporary one, it may have been a joke: God writes straight with crooked lines.
+This was a bonus, a sign, perhaps a clue but not a solution, not even a temporary one, it may have been a joke: God writes straight with crooked lines.
 Rain, as if that would make a difference.

 She spoke her story touching, funny, sad.
-A year after they married, he became ill, given not much hope for even another year.
-He lived six, living with dignity and joy and living more deeply than ever before because everything was so precious.
+A year after they married, he was diagnosed with a serious cancer, given not much hope for even another year.
+He lived six, living with cancer, with dignity and joy and living more deeply than ever before because everything was so precious.
 Every moment.

 Now he was gone.
 She was broke.
 Public aid in Massachusetts had all but dried up.
 She had not been able to find full time work, she was substitute teaching in Boston.
 What was she grateful for?
 I was waiting to hear.